Seggan/SFCalc/README.md

 # SFCalc
 A calculator for the plugin Slimefun.
+This is based off of john000708's SlimeCalculator.

 This addon for Slimefun adds a new command: /sfcalc.
 This command can calculate how much basic slimefun resources you need to make the specified item.